jmdeldin/deld.in/projects/grizspace-iphone-app.md

   filename: 'grizspace.schedule.png'
   caption: Screenshot of the user's schedule view.

-- title: Screenshot of the website's controls.
+- title: Screenshot of the detailed view.
-  filename: 'grizspace.schedule.png'
+  filename: 'grizspace.detail.png'
   caption:

     Screenshot of a course's detailed view.
 From this screen, users